cloudevents/spec/cloudevents/extensions/verifiability.md

 the signed fields MAY forward the event unchanged and its `dssematerial` remains valid for downstream consumers.

-A proxy that modifies any signed field, including event data, core context attributes, or any attribute named in `signedextattrs`, SHOULD re-sign the event using a key that downstream consumers are configured to trust.
-A proxy that cannot re-sign MUST NOT silently forward the modified event as if the original signature were still valid; it SHOULD either strip `dssematerial` (triggering downgrade-attack detection in strict consumers) or reject the modification.
+A proxy that conforms with this extension and modifies any signed field, including event data, core context attributes, or any attribute named in `signedextattrs`, SHOULD re-sign the event using a key that downstream consumers are configured to trust.
+A conforming proxy that cannot re-sign MUST NOT silently forward the modified event as if the original signature were still valid; it SHOULD either strip `dssematerial` (triggering downgrade-attack detection in strict consumers) or reject the modification.

 ### What's verifiable and what isn't?